Joint Stock Company “MARKA”

 and special cancels for

-Emission form: a sheet with formatted margins (3×3) with 8 stamps and a coupon.
+Emission form: a sheet with formatted margins with 9 (3×3) stamps.